connor5043/nwr/DEVELOPMENT_GUIDE.md

 - `settings.html`

-    - This file is the setting page wnr has.
+    - This file is the setting page nwr has.

 - `statistics.html`